noahyoda/noahyoda/README.md

 A bit about me,
 - 🔭 I’m currently working on getting my bachelors in Computer Science at the University of Utah.
-- 🌱 I’m learning Java mostly but I'm also looking at JavaScript and C++ in my spare time.
+- 🌱 I’m learning React and practicing my Java skills
-- 👯 I’m looking to collaborate on hackathons or any java based projects to build my experience for the time being.
+- 👯 I’m looking to collaborate on hackathons or just fun projects involving my current skill sets.
 - 🤔 I’m looking for help with Java to web interactions (i.e. POST and GET requests from web pages).
-- 📫 How to reach me: for important inqueries email me at noahjaussi@gmail.com
+- 📫 How to reach me: email is my best form of contact at noahjaussi@gmail.com

 Plateforms,
 - HackerRank: https://www.hackerrank.com/noahjaussi